 This system does not need salt brine to regenerate because it treats the water with electric impulses.
 Furthermore, because it is a salt-free water softener, this descaler will not pose any risk to people on salt-restricted diets and will also save you from regular costs for filling the system with salt.

 Due to its ionic exchange process, a traditional water softener can exclude good minerals too.
 Yarna descaler would not eliminate wanted and necessary minerals like calcium and magnesium from your softened water.

-Ultimately, if you decide on buying our CED24 descaler you’ll get a full one-year money-back guarantee and a 10-year manufacturer warranty once you register the product on our website.
+Ultimately, if you decide on buying our CWD24 electronic water descaler you’ll get a full one-year money-back guarantee and a 10-year manufacturer warranty once you register the product on our website.

 Water hardness is a phenomenon that can go unnoticed over time.
-Now, that you know how does a water softener work, you certainly understood what impact can have hard water on your house's plumbing system, fixtures, and appliances, along with other side effects.
+Now, that you know how a water softener works, you certainly understood what impact can have hard water on your house's plumbing system, fixtures, and appliances, along with other side effects.

 We hope that this information will help you choose the best water softener for you and your home!